aramis-lab/clinica/docs/Pipelines/PET_Volume.md

 - `bids_directory` is the input folder containing the dataset in a [BIDS](../../BIDS) hierarchy.
 - `caps_directory` acts both as an input folder (where the results of the `t1-volume-*` pipeline are stored) and as the output folder containing the results in a [CAPS](../../CAPS/Introduction) hierarchy.
-- `group_id` is the id of the group that is associated to the DARTEL template that you had created when running the `t1-volume-*` pipeline.
+- `group_id` is the ID of the group that is associated to the DARTEL template that you had created when running the `t1-volume-*` pipeline.

 Pipeline options:

 - `--pet_tracer`: type of PET image to process.
-Possible values are fdg and av45.
-Default value is fdg.
+Possible values are `fdg` and `av45`.
+Default value is `fdg`.
-- `--smooth`: a list of integers specifying the different isomorphic full width at half maximum (fwhm) in millimeters to smooth the image.
+- `--smooth`: a list of integers specifying the different isomorphic full width at half maximum (FWHM) in millimeters to smooth the image.
 Default value is: 0, 8 (both without smoothing and with an isomorphic smoothing of 8 mm)
-- `--pvc_fwhm`: TSV file containing the fwhm_x, fwhm_y and fwhm_z of the PSF for each PET image.
+- `--pvc_fwhm`: TSV file containing the `fwhm_x`, `fwhm_y` and `fwhm_z` of the PSF for each PET image.
 More explanation below.